 Phone: +61 2 4221 5570

-Anita Kumar commenced as the COO of Early Start in March of 2017.
+Anita Kumar commenced as the CEO of Early Start in March of 2017.
 Anita is a passionate advocate for the rights of children and families, especially those most vulnerable.

 In her role as CEO of The Infants’ Home, Anita has been committed to developing quality services that support the wellbeing of children and their families, and building a socially cohesive community.
 Anita brings a strong track record of forging impactful strategic partnerships across government, corporate, philanthropic, agency and sector organisations as a means to build a sustainable social enterprise.

 Academic Director, Early Start and Professor of Child Development

 Marc joined Early Start in 2014 because of his belief that early intervention provides the single best mechanism to improve children’s lives.
 For Early Start, he is leading transformational initiatives involving the University of Wollongong and the community with the goal of improving educational and social opportunities for young children in regional, rural and remote contexts.
 Marc’s research focuses on social and emotional development in the early years, and the ways in which children’s growing understanding of the world (cognitive development) affects their experience.